matthewdeancooper/masters_thesis/README.md

 RT.
 An automated contour quality assurance (QA) review has the potential to manage some prominent hazards identified by the task group.
-This study designed and evaluated a 2D U-Net architecture with two primary aims: 1) Develop a pelvic imaging quality QA tool for use in RT, comparing model predictions with expert contours to identify macro contouring errors.
+This study designed and evaluated a 2D U-Net architecture with two primary aims: 1) Develop a pelvic imaging QA tool for use in RT, comparing model predictions with expert contours to identify macro contouring errors.
 2) Automate vacuum bag segmentation for canine RT.